-- Scores at or above the following values are preferred: GRE- 300, with 148 or above on components; MCAT- 494; and, DAT- 17, academic average.
+- Official Test Scores: Submit professional school or graduate school entrance exam taken within the previous two calendar years.
+Official scores must be submitted by the application deadline.
+Scores at or above the following values are preferred: GRE- 300, with 148 or above on components; MCAT- 494; and DAT- 17.

-Applicants already holding a master’s degree or higher are exempt from submitting test scores; however, a graduate degree transcript must be submitted as a part of the required application materials.
+- **Applicants already holding a master’s degree or higher are exempt from submitting test scores; however, a graduate degree transcript must be submitted as a part of the required application materials.

-- An essay of approximately 750 words discussing your educational goals related to the Master’s program, your career goals utilizing the Master’s degree, and a summary of your experience related to your career goals (such as shadowing health professionals, employment in a healthcare setting and volunteering related to the profession).
+- Personal Essay: An essay of approximately 750 words discussing your educational goals related to the Master’s program, your career goals utilizing the Master’s degree, and a summary of your experience related to your career goals (such as shadowing health professionals, employment in a healthcare setting and volunteering related to the profession).
 You should also mention whether you held a job or other extracurricular responsibilities during your undergraduate career.
 You may also address any circumstances that contributed to poor academic performance or to multiple withdrawals on your transcript.

 For more information about the Master of Science in Preclinical Sciences program at Mercer University School of Medicine, call 478-301-5423 or email firstname.lastname@example.org to speak with the Admissions department.